 I’ve researched lenses a lot, and I still struggle with choosing the right ones for my professional collection.
 A camera lens can be a very personal choice!
 There’s no one-size-fits-all lens, or one magical lens that will do everything you want!
-(Trust me, I have looked).
-There are no right or wrong answers – there are just the goals we seek.
-Not only are these personal decisions, there are factors at hand.
+(Trust me, I have looked.)
+There are no right or wrong answers – there are only the goals we seek.
+Not only are these personal decisions, there are other factors at hand.

-A good camera body is certainly key, but it’s more important to know exactly how to use the camera that you have.
-When you are serious about photography and you have a DSLR, it may be time to purchase lenses for your camera.
+A good camera body is certainly key, but it’s more important to know exactly how to use the camera you have.
+When you are serious about photography, and you have a DSLR, it may be time to purchase lenses for your camera.

 Thinking Beyond Your Kit Lens

 Most camera bodies come bundled with kit lenses.
 What’s a kit lens?
 Kit lenses are inexpensive, small, and light lenses that act as “starter lenses” when getting started with DSLR photography.
 They are generally priced at the lowest end of the manufacturer’s range, and are often within standard focal lengths, although these days, lenses can occasionally range from wide-angle to mid telephoto for versatility.

 What is Focal Length?

 Focal length is the distance between the center of the lens and its focus.
 Or more simply put, focal length determines how “zoomed in” your photos are.
 The higher the number, the more zoomed your lens will be when taking a photo.
 Even more simply put, focal length is the distance from the lens to the imaging sensor.

 Am I Ready To Buy A Camera Lens?